ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

   };
 } UpdateRequest;
 ~~~
+ The semantics of `GroupInfoRepresentation` are as follows:

+ - `full` means that the entire GroupInfo will be included.
+ - `partial` means that a `PartialGroupInfo ` struct will be shared and
+ that the Distribution Service is expected to reconstruct the GroupInfo
+ as described in {{!I-D.mahy-mls-ratchet-tree-options}}.

 For example, in the first use case described in the Protocol Overview, Alice creates a Commit
 containing an AppSync proposal adding Bob (`mimi://b.example/b/bob`), and Add proposals for all